The JD/MBA joint degree program enables students to obtain the Doctor of Jurisprudence (JD) and the MBA degree in four (4) years.

 |GSM 6____||Experiential Elective|

 Required Experiential Elective: A minimum of three (3) credits from Experiential Elective courses is required for graduation.
-Experiential Elective courses are special elective courses that include a meaningful interaction with organizations or environments, input from the organizations or environments that affects the completion of a deliverable for the class, and an opportunity for students to formally reflect on the factors which led to the success or failure of the experiential activity.
+Experiential Elective courses are special elective courses that include a project with a form of external evaluation.
 Experiential Elective courses are designated by the faculty and are identified on the schedule of classes.
 Students can take more than one Experiential Elective if they choose.

 Elective Courses: JD/MBA students are required to complete fifteen (15) credits of elective course work (in addition to the three-credit Experiential Elective requirement) for graduation.
 Generally, six (6) credits of elective course work will be completed during spring semester of the first-year of MBA study and the remaining credits of elective course work will be completed during the years of concurrent enrollment at Atkinson and the College of Law.

 IKEWs: JD/MBA students must satisfactorily complete the IKEW requirement of the MBA program.